Furlanis/test/SAFIRA.md

    - 🎲 **STORYTELLER rolls 1 DC per story column, establishes EDC**
    -
    - 🛡️ **Players engage individual encounters from bottom up** in this order
-   - All players roll their DC for the first bottom encounter simoultaneously.
+   - All players roll their DC for the first bottom encounter simultaneously.
    - Apply bonuses (one per player per encounter).
    - The player who resolves the encounter concludes the story for that encounter.
 Keep the encounter face up.
    - If no player resolves the encounter, players freely and shortly narrate their failure.
 Flip the encounter face down.